DelphinusLab/zkWasm-host-circuits/README.md

 b(x,y,z) = x * y * z
 ```

-It follows that the shared host op table will looks like the following:
+It follows that the shared host op table will look like the following:

 | op_code | arg | idx |
 | --------|-----|-----|